exercism/v2-website/README.md

 ### Things to install

 - **Ruby**: We recommend Ruby >=2.4 (and this will soon become a requirement).
 We recommend using [RVM](http://rvm.io/)
-- **MySQL**: Install via your system's package manager or follow the official [Installation instructions](https://dev.mysql.com/downloads/mysql/)
+- **MySQL**: MySQL >=5.7 required.
+Install via your system's package manager or follow the official [Installation instructions](https://dev.mysql.com/downloads/mysql/)
 - **Yarn**: Yarn handles front-end dependencies.
 See Yarn's [installation instructions](https://yarnpkg.com/lang/en/docs/install).

 ### Configure the database